godotengine/godot-docs/classes/class_skeletonmodification2dccdik.rst

 | *Getter*  | get_ccdik_data_chain_length()      |
 +-----------+------------------------------------+

-The amount of CCDIK joints in the CCDIK modification.
+The number of CCDIK joints in the CCDIK modification.

 ----